LMField82/AnimalSuperSquad/README.md

 # AnimalSuperSquad
-A Node application run in the command line that allows the user to create a squad of super-powered animals
+A Node application run in the command line that allows the user to create a squad of super-powered animals.

 ## How It Works
 Create a squad of 3 super-powered animals from the following list: